Lissie Habie

 Lissie Habié (also known as Elizabeth Habie Denburg; 1954–2008) was a Guatemalan photographer.

 Career

-Her work is in included the collections of the Brooklyn Museum, the Lehigh University Art Galleries, the Centre Pompidou, Paris, the Pérez Art Museum Miami, Florida, and the Museum of Fine Arts Houston.
+Her work is included the collections of the Brooklyn Museum, the Lehigh University Art Galleries, the Centre Pompidou, Paris, the Pérez Art Museum Miami, Florida, and the Museum of Fine Arts Houston.

 Personal life

 Habié was married to photographer Mitchell Denburg.
 They have two daughters, Jessica Habie (a filmmaker) and Jamie Denburg Habie (a photographer), as well as multiple foster daughters.